Centre for Legal Entrepreneurship and Innovation

-The entrepreneurship and innovation center is focused on stimulating entrepreneurship and innovation in the legal sector.
-It bridges the gap between study and practice.
+The Centre for Legal Entrepreneurship and Innovation focuses on stimulating entrepreneurship and innovation in the legal sector.
+It builds a bridge between study and practice.

 Worldwide the legal services industry faces major challenges due to technological and social developments.
 Especially the application of technology such as Data Analysis, Artificial Intelligence and Cloud Computing has had a major impact on the industry.

 As in many businesses, this technological development started with the automation of administrative processes.
 In doing so, manual work was replaced by automated systems.
 Next came the development towards computerization.
 Information that was first reserved to knowledge workers was made widely available, for example via the internet.
 The current phase is called digitization in which legal processes are (almost) completely executed by systems.
 The introduction of all these forms of technology in the legal field is collectively referred to as 'Legal Technology', or 'Legal Tech'.